 In the fiftieth year, 1974, there was discussion about changing the name of the Association because the name “Lawrence High School” had been changed to “Falmouth High School”.
 Alumni sentiment prevailed, but the wording “now serving Falmouth High School” was added.

 In 1985 new bylaws were ratified.
 The Association is incorporated in Massachusetts as “The Lawrence High School Scholarship Association, Inc. and in 1982 was officially designated as a “tax-exempt” organization by the Internal Revenue Service.
 It seemed prudent to retain the original name but to become known as “The Scholarship Association of Falmouth.”
 Over the years many gifts and bequests have been received from alumni and others with strong ties to Falmouth.
 An annual mail appeal letter sent to businesses and individuals continues to yield monies and awareness of the financial challenges facing college-bound students.
-Over the past few years we have awarded over 100 scholarships annually.
+Over the past few years we have awarded nearly 100 scholarships annually.

 An Executive Board of Officers and directors conduct the business of the Association throughout the year and the Annual Meeting for all members is held each June.
 It is hoped that the continued support of the community will enable the valuable work to continue.

 Scholarship Association of Falmouth is a registered 501(c)(3) organization IRS Tax ID 04-2463819